kavya9980/python-editor-frontend-final/Resume.md

 **SUMMARY**

 Highly motivated Computer Science Engineering graduate with a strong foundation in **Data Structures & Algorithms, Object-Oriented Design, and Full-Stack Development**.
-Eager to apply proficiency in **Java, Python, and scalable system design** to build robust, high-performance software solutions for **Amazon SDE-I roles**.
-Committed to continuous learning and problem-solving, demonstrated through diverse projects and competitive programming practice.
+Eager to apply proficiency in **Java, Python, and scalable system design** to build robust, high-performance software solutions.
+Committed to continuous learning and problem-solving, demonstrated through diverse projects, competitive programming practice, and a solid understanding of **software engineering principles, SDLC, and test-driven development**.

 ---